-(not law) underscores the status of mythic violence as power.5 To make law is to assert power, to set limits and to involve all bodies concerned in the resulting constraints.
-For Benjamin, mythic law is a manifestation of the gods, not as 'will' but as existence.6 In contrast, the violence that is associated with the Judaic tradition of punishment and law, the 'divine power' is modern, 'expiatory' and 'educative'.7
+My theorising of ecological violence will trace the contrast between Benjamin's concepts of "mythical" and "divine" violence as they are interwoven and separated in his essay "A Critique of Violence" (1921; 1978).
+Benjamin explains how mythic violence strikes to punish; violence its means, justice its ends.
+From the violence rendered, a law is constructed.
+Benjamin's recourse to the myth of Niobe being punished for her arrogance and finding herself the object of fate (not law) underscores the status of mythic violence as power (Benjamin, 1978).
+To make law is to assert power, to set limits and to involve all bodies concerned in the resulting constraints.
+For Benjamin (1978, p.
+294), mythic law is a manifestation of the gods, not as "will" but as existence.
+In contrast, the violence that is associated with the Judaic tradition of punishment and law, the "divine power" is modern, "expiatory" and "educative" (Benjamin, 1978, p.
+297)8.

 As I will argue, The Age of Stupid invites a de-mythologizing approach to understanding extreme weather: it is not purely arbitrary and hurricanes are not acts of mythical violence.
 Nor are our 'consumerist' sins being punished by God or a deity.
 Human violence against the biosphere could be considered as human fantasy exercising its mythic power over Nature.
 But the task here is to expose any lurking fantasies by using theories of violence as a searchlight.
-Importantly, throughout 'A Critique', Benjamin does refuse easy separations between mythic and divine violence.
+Importantly, throughout "A Critique", Benjamin does refuse easy separations between mythic and divine violence.
 That is because in both cases, violence produces power which, in turn, can enforce further acts of violence.
 The implications in Benjamin's analysis are this: mythic violence is a means to justify power as hierarchy.
 Divine violence can level this very hierarchy in the hope that what replaces it offers an improved system of justice.